Charlsz/Climate_app/README.md

 # Climate Predictor

 ## Overview
 Climate_app is a web application that estimates temperature anomalies based on CO2 levels using a machine learning model.
+All based between 2000 - 2010

 ## Features
 - Predicts temperature anomalies based on CO2 input.